 You could be working on hardware or software development in areas such as audio and video signal processing, computer vision, video coding, IP and broadcast distribution, or the development of new kinds of user experience including interactive and immersive content.
 You could also become involved with implementation – working with BBC professionals to put technology developments into practice in the organisation.

 What training and support will I receive?
 You'll receive on the job training and be supported in your project work by an experienced supervisor.

 Where will I be based?
 Industrial Trainees can be based in Salford or London.
 Please let us know your preferred location when you apply.

-What happens at the end of the traineeship?
-As an Industrial Trainee you are recruited on a fixed term basis.
-This means that, at the end of the traineeship, your employment will normally come to an end.
+What happens at the end of the placement?
+You are recruited on a fixed term basis, which means that, at the end of the placement, your employment will normally come to an end.
 You would then be free to apply for suitable positions in BBC R&D as they arise, or to return to further study or research.
-Some of our previous Industrial Trainees have successfully applied to become Trainee Research Technologists and have continued their careers in BBC R&D.
+Some of our previous placement students have successfully applied to become Graduate R&D Engineers and have continued their careers in BBC R&D.